Getting started with Shell Programming

 Example

-$ 10=no # Error, NOT Ok, Value must be on right side of = sign.
+# Error, NOT Ok, Value must be on right side

 To define variable called 'vech' having value Bus